 Memorable concerts – lots!
 Playing Beethoven opus 132 in Wigmore Hall on our second visit.
 Playing in Florence, Italy in the opera house with 12 firemen standing on guard backstage (not long after the La Fenice fire)!
-Playing with fantastic guest artists who take us for an exhilarating musical ride…Some of the people we meet make a concert memorable – for instance, at our first concert in Dunedin back when I started with the Quartet and an elderly lady came up to me and said she had been good friends with my grandparents back in Germany – she had emigrated to NZ after WW 2.
+Playing with fantastic guest artists who take us for an exhilarating musical ride…Some of the people we meet make a concert memorable – for instance, at our first concert in Dunedin back when I started with the Quartet and an elderly lady came up to me and said she had been good friends with my grandparents back in Germany – she had emigrated to New Zealand after World War 2.
 Another time a very elderly gentleman came backstage after a concert in Pennsylvania and introduced himself as the minister who had married my parents.

 WHAT ARE THE MAIN CHALLENGES OF TOURING?

 Staying fit and finding good food.
 Jet lag is also tough.